cloud-elements/devportal/docs/guides/formulasC2/build-template.md

 ## Copy a Formula Template

-You can create a formula template based on an existing template or from a Cloud Element sample formula, resulting in a copy of the template.
+You can create a formula template based on an existing template or from a Cloud Elements sample formula, resulting in a copy of the template.

 To create a copy of a formula template: